Friday, August 8, 2008

 Late night restaurant in Steglitz, Berlin

-The only late night restaurant in Steglitz is ran by Persian brothers who served us the most excellent food at great prices.
-We felt very welcomed here and the fellows chatted us up getting us to linger longer before walking back to our office space with sleeping mats.
+The only late-night restaurant in Steglitz is run by Persian brothers who served us the most excellent food at great prices.
+We felt very welcome here, and the fellows chatted us up, making us linger longer before walking back to our office space with sleeping mats.

 Best Food in Steglitz!
 Loved the wall murals too!